 Click publish once you are satisfied with the audience, and wait for the success email on the audience mapping being successfully created.

 You'll then need for the map process to run.
-This happens on average every 4h to 6h: we recommend you wait 6h before proceeding to the next step.
+This happens on average every 4h to 6h: we recommend you to wait 6h before proceeding to the next step.

 Prepare your ICP analysis on the Data Science Studio